FAQDirect answers about Tadiwa, LEARN-X, and how to work together.

 How can I contact Tadiwa?

-Email tmbuwa09@gmail.com or explicit@iastate.edu, connect on LinkedIn at https://www.linkedin.com/in/tadiwa-mbuwayesango/, or use the contact form at https://tadiwa.co/contact.
+Email tmbuwa09@gmail.com or explicit@iastate.edu, or connect on LinkedIn at https://www.linkedin.com/in/tadiwa-mbuwayesango/.
 He is based in Ames, Iowa and open to remote and on-campus collaborations on partnerships, research, venture diligence, speaking engagements, and student initiatives.

 Is Tadiwa available for internships or research opportunities?

 Yes.
-Tadiwa is open to summer internships, research collaborations, and venture diligence engagements at the intersection of AI, financial services, and education.
-Prior experience includes a VC deal-sourcing externship at igniteXL Ventures (Jul–Aug 2024) building investment memos and market sizing models for early-stage startups.
+Tadiwa is open to summer internships, research projects, and finance or AI-related work.
+Prior experience includes a VC deal-sourcing externship at igniteXL Ventures (Jul–Aug 2024), where he built investment memos and market sizing models for early-stage startups.